 Dimensions (cm): Height = 27.2, Width = 21, Length = 38.

 Short wave radio receivers can pick up shortwave radio transmissions.
 Shortwave transmissions can travel long distances as the short frequency of the radio wave bounces of the ionosphere.
-This received can be used to listen to radio from around the world.
-Its exact purpose at the David Dunlap Observatory is unknown.
+This receiver can be used to listen to radio from around the world.
+It may have been used to pick up radio time signals in order to calibrate chronometers.

 Very Good: The surface of the case is in good condition with a few minor scratches and nicks.
 On the right-hand side, the faux-leather fabric is coming away from the wooden case.
 The dials and scale are marked slightly with small scratches, but otherwise in very good condition.